Introduction #

 Civil 3D | MiTS 2 |

-Output from Civil 3D, MiTS 2 and EW3D #
+Output from Civil 3D and MiTS 2 #

 After making sure that we are comparing apple-to-apple between Civil 3D and MiTS 2, we proceed to calculate the cut/fill volume using the DTM Method.
-However, in EW3D, we have a limitation where the alpha value could not be adjusted.
-Hence, we will just use the results as it is.
 From the earthwork computation we got, the output we have from Civil 3D and MiTS 2 are nearly identical with only less than 0.4% discrepancy.

 ---|---|---|---|